 - sweeten to taste with maple syrup, organic sugar, agave or blended Medjool dates

 - Bring water to a slow boil in a small sauce pot.
-Add water to blender.
+Add water to blender - like a Vitamix.
 Turn blender on low and add in the matcha while blender is blending.

 - Warm non-dairy milk to just under boiling, in same sauce pot.
 Note: Microwave can be used as well for faster heating of water and milk - just do not place green tea in the microwave)